 Pope Francis has come to the United States to both applaud the American experience and to challenge us to continue every day to aspire to our ideals.

 The pope addresses the United Nations in New York City Friday and a World Meeting of Families in Philadelphia this weekend before returning to Rome.
-Midway through his journey, however, it's clear that Francis is uniquely gifted to bring these messages of healing for our individual families, our national family and our world family directly to our hearts.
+Midway through his journey, however, it's clear that Francis is uniquely gifted to deliver directly to our hearts these messages of healing for our individual families, our national family and our world family.

 The pope's highly anticipated speech to Congress began with a message that each member had the responsibility to work "in the tireless and demanding pursuit of the common good."
 This legislature certainly needed the reminder.